pkarsy/AutomaticSchoolBellTimer/README.md

 ### Step 6.
 Collecting the rest of the hardware.
 PHOTO-TODO
 - A project enclosure, better to be air tight, to prevent moisture and dust.
-- A few jumper cables.
-Use only unused cables.
-Even slightly used cables can be ureliable.
+- A few jumper cables (2.54 spacing).
+Use only unused cables, you have been warned.
-- Alternativelly a screw terminal breakout and simple copper wires.
+- Alternativelly a Devkit screw terminal breakout and simple copper wires.
 - A usb charger.
 No need to be powerful, but it helps to be of good quality, for example from an old phone.
 - A connector for the bell connection.
 PHOTO TODO
-- ON/OFF switch
+- ON/OFF switch.
+The switch will be in series with the bell.
 - Dual tape, hot glue, or anything you prefer to fix things inside the box.

 ### Step 7.
-Assembling the circuit NEEW WORK TODO
+Assembling the circuit NEED WORK TODO
 For the usb cable you will neet to open a hole like this and then use some Hot glue/Epoxy putty to fix the cable inside the hole.
 TODO photo
 Check the assembled box